 Breakfast and lunch will be available, free of charge, for students in need while GCSD schools are closed.
 Meals will automatically be delivered to all families who currently receive free and reduced meals.

-Any other students interested in receiving meal deliveries, please contact Megan Beck at email@example.com.
+Other students interested in receiving meal deliveries, can contact Megan Beck at email@example.com.

 - NYS ELA and math testing for grades 3-8 are suspended.